rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 #### Can you recommend a way for me to download my exported image from Cloud Files?

 We recommend using the **Swiftly** Cloud Files client to download your exported image.
-For more information, see [Use Swiftly to Download an Exported Image](/how-to/use-swiftly-to-download-an-exported-image).
+For more information, see [Use Swiftly to download an exported image](/how-to/use-swiftly-to-download-an-exported-image).

 #### If I have cloud servers in multiple regions, is the image that I import available in all regions?